openstack/security-doc/security-guide/source/index.rst

 This book provides best practices and conceptual information about securing an OpenStack cloud.

-This guide documents OpenStack Newton, Mitaka, and Liberty releases.
+This guide documents OpenStack Newton and Mitaka releases.

 Contents
 ~~~~~~~~